 Eye health (and the health of the rest of your body) is linked to diet and nutrition.
 Without the needed nutrients our bodies cannot produce healthy cells, healthy tissue, or healthy organs.

 Most of the important nutrients our bodies need cannot be produced by the body.
 They must come from food or quality nutritional supplements.
-Not only is it important to include nutrient rich foods in your diet, but you must also cut out unhealthy foods.If this topic interests you one of the best books to read is SuperFoods Rx.
+Not only is it important to include nutrient rich foods in your diet, but you must also cut out unhealthy foods.If this topic interests you one of the best books to read is SuperFoods Rx: Fourteen Foods That Will Change Your Life.
 It is written by an ophthalmologist who has a family history of macular degeneration.

 Antioxidants help prevent diseases that are associated with free radical damage, like cataracts and macular degeneration.
 They work by binding with the free radicals and are thus able to reduce the destruction to cell walls and arteries.
 You can get your antioxidants by eating antioxidant rich foods from wild blueberries to dark, rich kale.